shin10kudev/weekend-code-challenge/03-problem-3/README.md

 };
 ```

-Create a helper function that will allow you to conveniently convert your data into the following format:
+Create a helper function that will allow you to efficiently convert your data into the following format:

 ```js
 output = [